 A ribbon-cutting and open-house event was held at Seattle’s Lincoln High School on September 3, 2019, as the school celebrated its modernization and renovation.
-Another opportunity for alumni and the general public to tour the building will be on Wednesday, September 25, from 4 to 7 PM (drop in anytime during those hours).
-See the Lincoln Lynx Alumni Association page for more info.
+There will be more opportunities for alumni to tour the building — see the Lincoln Lynx Alumni Association page for more info.

 Lincoln at 4400 Interlake Avenue North in the Wallingford neighborhood opened in 1907 as Seattle’s second high school.
 Lincoln was immediately overcrowded and several additions were built over the years, along with the use of portable buildings.

 Seattle has always had economic booms and busts with resulting sharp increases and decreases of population.
 After the economic recession called the Boeing Bust in the 1970s, the Seattle School District decided to close Lincoln High School because of declining enrollment and the difficulty of maintaining the building.
 The last class graduated from Lincoln in 1981.

 For the next fifteen years the Lincoln school building was leased for use by a church.
 Beginning in 1997, Lincoln became an interim site for schools whose buildings were being renovated, including other Seattle high schools like Garfield.
 Finally, in the present era when school enrollment is increasing, Lincoln High School’s turn came to be renovated and put back into use.

 It was a day of rejoicing on September 3, 2019, as Lincoln students welcomed alumni in a ribbon-cutting ceremony followed by tours of the modernized and restored school building.